anthony-thirdwave/pg_search/README.md

 1. First create a new rails app.
     ```$ rails new myapp -d postgresql```

+2. Create your databases with ``` $ bundle exec rake db:create```

-2. Now you will need to add postgres extensions to your databases for function support
+    Now you will need to add postgres extensions to your databases for function support
     ``` rails g migration add_contrib_extensions ```

     ```ruby